shellieD/Blast-Off/README.md

 <br>

-One a game is won or lost and the animation has finished, the HTML in the container is then replaced either with the 'Mission Accomplished' message or the 'Mission Aborted' message.
+Once a game is won or lost and the animation has ended, the HTML in the container is then replaced either with the 'Mission Accomplished' message or the 'Mission Aborted' message.
 The difficulty buttons are displayed again, and the user is able to select which level they would like to play next.
 Blast-off/Grounding scores are incremented accordingly to allow the user to keep track of how well (or how awfully) they are playing.

 <br>